zimfw/zimfw/README.md

 A module from another GitHub organization: `zmodule StackExchange/blackbox`

-A module not from GitHub: `zmodule https://gitlab.com/Spriithy/basher.git`
+A module with a custom URL: `zmodule https://gitlab.com/Spriithy/basher.git`

 A module at an absolute path, that is already installed:
 `zmodule /usr/local/share/zsh-autosuggestions`